As temperatures rise, it’s important to take extra care of ourselves and others.

 Stay safe around water

-• If you're planning to swim, stick to authorised outdoor pools or beaches with safety supervision.
+• If you're planning to swim, stick to authorised outdoor swimming locations with safety supervision.

 No BBQs in public places including Beacon Park during hot weather